JEE Main

 SubjectNo. of questionsMarks

-• Mathematics Test will have 20 Multiple Choice Questions (MCQ) i.e. each question will have four choices, only one being the correct choice AND 10 Numerical Value Questions i.e. each question will have a numerical value as the correct answer.
+• The Mathematics Test will include 20 Multiple Choice Questions (MCQs), each with four options, only one of which is correct, and 5 Numerical Value Questions, where each question requires a numerical value as the answer.

-• For Multiple Choice Questions and Numerical Value Questions, each correct answer fetches 4 marks, while each incorrect answer has a penalty of 1 mark (-1 mark).
+• For both MCQs and Numerical Value Questions, each correct answer awards 4 marks, while each incorrect answer results in a penalty of 1 mark (-1 mark).

-• No marks are awarded for questions not attempted.
+• No marks are awarded for questions that are not attempted.

 The no. of questions in each part is as follows: